Diseases & Conditions > Breast Reconstruction

 Will my insurance cover the procedure?
 What if I don't have any health insurance?

 One thing you don't have to worry about is fighting with your insurance company to pay for the procedure.
 The 1998 Federal Breast Reconstruction Law requires all health insurance companies to cover reconstruction of the breast on which mastectomy has been performed and surgery and reconstruction of the other breast to produce a symmetrical appearance.
 If you don't have health insurance, talk to your surgeon and the hospital about negotiating a discount rate.
-You may also qualify for health insurance under your state's Medicaid program or other health-coverage programs for low- and moderate-income individuals.
+You may also qualify for health insurance under the Affordable Care Act or your state's Medicaid program or other health-coverage programs for low- and moderate-income individuals.
+The American Society of Plastic Surgeons website can help you find a plastic surgeon in your area.

 Organizations and Support